MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-howto-localization.md

 ]);
 ```

-## Determine locale by using analytics
+## Determine the locale by using analytics
 Another way to determine the user's locale is to install a piece of middleware that uses a service like the [Text Analytics API](https://www.microsoft.com/cognitive-services/en-us/text-analytics-api) to automatically
 detect the users language based upon the text of the message they sent.